agentmorris/camera-trap-ml-survey/README.md

 > <http://lila.science>

-lila.science is the only substantial repository of openly available camera trap images that I&rsquo;m aware of.
-It currently contains over 10M images spread over a few data sets, but we&rsquo;re just getting started!
+lila.science is the only large repository of openly available camera trap images that I&rsquo;m aware of.
+It currently contains over 20M images spread over ~30 data sets, a bit more than half of which are camera trap data.
+(Full disclosure: I maintain LILA, so my claim that it's the only repository of its kind of plausibly quite biased.)

 ## LILA&rsquo;s list of other data sets